 - eating meals at least 3 to 4 hours before bedtime

-- using a wedge pillow or raising the head of the bed six to eight inches by placing blocks underneath bedposts (extra pillows are ineffective)
+- using a wedge pillow or raising the head of the bed 6 to 8 inches by placing blocks underneath bedposts

 - wearing loose clothing and belts

-When other strategies and treatments don’t work, surgery is usually an effective last resort in treating GERD.
+When these strategies and treatments don’t work, surgery is usually an effective last resort in treating GERD.